Frequently Asked Questions

 Purchase

-I purchased a Founder’s Pack, where do I start playing?
+- I purchased a Founder’s Pack on the Pax Dei website, where do I start playing?

 On the Pax Dei launcher: You need to install our launcher (you can always find the link on our Support site, in the article linked at the bottom).
 Launch it, and log in with the Pax Dei account you used to make your purchase.